web-platform-dx/web-features/gh-pages/index.md

 ## How do features become part of Baseline?

-Features that are in Baseline are interoperable across a core browser set:
+Features that are in Baseline are interoperable across the following core browser set:

 - Chrome (desktop and Android)
 - Edge